google/glazier/doc/setup/new_actions.md

 ## Action Definition

-Within the *glazier/lib/actions* module there are several libraries.
+Under *glazier/lib/actions* there are several libraries.
 You can extend one of the existing libraries or create a new one.
 The layout is strictly organizational.

 In this example, we'll create the action `FancyAction` to be used in our imaging configs.